blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ![](./images/InclusionDistance.png)

-The next figure, which shows the number of attestation slashings per epoch, suggests that there were a maximum of 5 attested slashings in an epoch, with most epochs (with slashings) having only one slashing.
+The next figure, which shows the number of `AttesterSlashings` per epoch, suggests that there were a maximum of 5 attester slashings in an epoch, with most epochs (with slashings) having only one slashing.

 ![](./images/AttesterSlashings.png)

-The next figure, which shows the number of voluntary exits per epoch, suggests that there were a maximum of 22 attested slashings in an epoch, with most epochs (with voluntary exits) having only *multiple* voluntary exits.
-It is also observeable from the figure that three time intervals (distinguished by tall stacks of circle glyphs) witness visibly more voluntary exits compared to the remaining time intervals where there were no voluntary exits (distinguished by thick horizontal stack of glyphs with 0 voluntary exits).
+The next figure, which shows the number of `VoluntaryExits` per `Epoch`, suggests that there were a maximum of 22 voluntary exits in an epoch, with most epochs (with voluntary exits) having only *multiple* voluntary exits.
+It is also observeable from the figure that three different time intervals (distinguished by tall stacks of circular glyphs) witness visibly more voluntary exits compared to the remaining time intervals where there were no voluntary exits (distinguished by thick horizontal stack of glyphs with 0 voluntary exits).
 This, in our opinion, is a phenomenon that deserves a careful attention.
 What could be the underlying reason for certain brief time intervals with many voluntary exits?
 What happened in each of those time intervals to cause such high number of voluntary exits?

 ![](./images/VoluntaryExits.png)